atxwang/atxwang.github.io/_posts/recent events.md

 40,000 dead, 80,000 wounded. all of them civilians, most of them children. can this ever be "self-defense"? can it really be a war when the enemy has expo markers and we have bullets, missiles, and tanks? "you are trying to destroy me and i will happily prevail," says the girl i know, in her self-satisfied stare. who is trying to destroy whom?

-yes, self-defense is not genocide. and genocide is not---and never will be---self-defense.
+yes, i think, self-defense is not genocide. and genocide is not---and never will be---self-defense.

 ---
 **scattered commentaries**